 Designing and piloting a short-term continuous learning programme to help further strengthen nurses’ capacities and existing knowledge in accordance with the new licencing / certification requirements.

-The new initiative is closely aligned with the Government’s key healthcare priorities outlined under the Parliament of Georgia’s Vision for Developing the Healthcare System (2017) and the Ministry’s Strategy for the Development of Nursing (2019).
-It also comes at a critical time in strengthening healthcare standards to fortify Georgia’s broader response under the ongoing Covid-19 pandemic crisis.
+The new initiative is closely aligned with the Government’s key healthcare priorities outlined in Vision for Developing the Healthcare System (201-2030) of Parlaiament of Georgia and the Ministry’s Strategy for the Development of Nursing (2019-2025).
+It also comes at a critical time in strengthening healthcare standards to fortify Georgia’s broader response under the ongoing crisis of COVID-19 pandemic.

-The new initiative is also closely aligned with EBRD’s goals around economic inclusion in Georgia.
-Over the past two years, EBRD has helped deliver key achievements in promoting more effective and sustainable nursing in Georgia.
-The Bank is engaged with local partners in upgrading skills standards for degree-level nursing and midwifery programmes; developing Georgian-language nursing textbooks; and helping to improve outreach to male nurses to help further expand the potential labour pool.

-The initiative is especially timely in 2020, which the World Health Organization has designated the international Year of the Nurse and the Midwife, adding additional momentum.

-Financing for the new programme comes from the Government of Japan through the Japan-EBRD Cooperation Fund (JECF) promoting economic inclusion through technical assistance.

 EBRD is a leading institutional investor in Georgia.
-Since the start of its operations in the country, the Bank has invested over €3.8 billion in 250 projects in the financial, corporate, infrastructure and energy sectors, with 87 per cent of these investments in the private sector.
+Since the start of its operations in the country, the Bank has invested over €3.8 billion in 250 projects in the financial, corporate, infrastructure and energy sectors, of which 87 per cent were in the private sector.

+The new initiative builds upon ongoing collaborations and is aligned with EBRD’s goals around economic inclusion in Georgia.
+Over the past two years, EBRD has provided support to deliver key achievements in promoting more effective and sustainable nursing across the country.
+The Bank has been engaged with local partners in (i) advancing skills standards for degree-level nursing and midwifery programmes; (ii) developing Georgian-language nursing textbooks; and (iii) helping to improve outreach to male nurses to tackle the gender gap and further expand the potential labour pool.

+This initiative goes beyond local partnerships, as the World Health Organization (WHO) designated 2020 as an “International Year of Nurses and Midwifes”.
+Global commitment to strengthen nursing and midwifery occupations presents an opportunity to gain momentum and reaffirm Georgia’s position towards achieving sustainable economic growth.

+The new programme is generously funded by the Government of Japan through the Japan-EBRD Cooperation Fund (JECF) that promotes economic inclusion through technical assistance.

+Once again, this memorandum illustrates continuous efforts of both parties to implement structural and sectoral economic reforms and ensure greater socio-economic prosperity of Georgia.